fabiospampinato/vscode-todo-plus/README.md

 ## Related:

+- **[Projects+ Todo+](https://marketplace.visualstudio.com/items?itemName=fabiospampinato.vscode-projects-plus-todo-plus)**: Bird's-eye view over your projects, view all your todo files aggregated into one.

 - **[Noty](https://github.com/fabiospampinato/noty)**: Autosaving sticky note with support for multiple notes, find/replace, programmers shortcuts and more.
 It implements a subset of the functionalities provided by this extension.

 ## License